mcarlson501/theprivacy.guide/README.md

 The Privacy Guide is built to minimize data collection and give users control over their information.

+- Privacy-first analytics: minimal, anonymous aggregate data using GoatCounter (no personal data, cookies, or cross-site tracking).
-- Zero data collection by default: no accounts or tracking.
+- No user accounts or personal information collection.
 - Local-only progress storage with export/import options.
 - Static generation and self-hosted assets reduce external dependencies.
 - One-click data clearing and clear controls for users.